Pixadus/pixadus.github.io/content/day21.md

 Check these nerds out.

 I really love kangaroos.
 They're quiet and peaceful.
 They keep to themselves, and tend to maintain a distance from human civilization.
-I want to study them more over the coming weeks.
+I hope to see more of them over the coming weeks.

 Also - I'm realizing I haven't gotten a good shot of my camping setup since day 1 - so, behold: